 Building or renovating your home

 Most people’s biggest investment is their home, so it is important that your contract to build or renovate goes smoothly.
 Resolving disputes can be costly, both personally and financially.
-The Building Commission has a responsibility to ensure that consumers have confidence in the building, building surveying, painting and plumbing services they engage.
+Building and Energy has a responsibility to ensure that consumers have confidence in the building, building surveying, painting and plumbing services they engage.

 Consumers have a one-stop-shop for getting the advice they need.
 A process is in place to register building practitioners who can demonstrate skills and experience and to register contractors who have the capacity to deliver building services.
 A person who is not a registered building service contractor must not carry out or contract to carry out prescribed building services.